monarc-project/version-checker/README.md

 ```

 A SVG picture is rendered so that it is possible to include it in a Web page.

+When a client reaches the *check* endpoint some information about the request
+are stored:

+- HTTP referrer URL (local or public hostname);
+- the version of the software;
+- information about the browser (User-Agent: browser name, version, language
+  and platform).

+The information sent by the client browser is only stored when the *check*
+endpoint is reached.

 ### Asking about version information for a software